MicrosoftDocs/cpp-docs/docs/parallel/openmp/reference/openmp-directives.md

 ### Parameters

 *expression*<br/>
-The statement containing the lvalue whose memory location you want to protect against multiple writes.
+The statement that has the lvalue, whose memory location you want to protect against more than one write.
 For more information about legal expression forms, see the OpenMP specification.

 ### Remarks